Spring is Here!

 Rural Life Museum of Trappe – For centuries the Trappe area has exemplified farm life, Pictures, documents and artifacts that show how generations of farmers have lived and worked.
 29241 Backtown Road, Trappe.
 410-253-9985.

 Historic Walking Tours – Third Saturday of the month.
 Guided tours of Historic Easton 11 AM & Noon, viewing many of the earliest Federal buildings where you hear the stories of the transformation and growth as war, fire, and railroads impacted the town.
 Noon tour will focus on the Ebenezer Methodist Episcopal Church, Market House and Bullitt House and discuss how architecture related to spiritual, civic, and daily life.
-Tours begin at and are conducted by the Talbot Historical Society, 25 S. Washington Street, Easton.
+Tours begin at and are conducted by the Talbot Historical Society Museum, 25 S. Washington Street, Easton.
 Tour groups are limited to 10 individuals per tour.
 Advanced reservation required.
 Tours are free.
 410-822-0773.
 E-mail: kaylaw@talbothistory.org

 St. Michaels Second Saturday Art Night Out – Art galleries are alive with special events for the launch of their monthly Second Saturday “Art Night Out” celebrations.
 Enjoy a walking tour of six fine art galleries, all centrally located on Talbot Street, St. Michaels.